port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 # Formula Properties

-Formula properties allow you to use existing properties defined on [Blueprints](./blueprint), either directly or via [relations](./relation) and [mirror properties](./mirror-properties), in order to create new properties according to set templates.
+Formula Properties allow you to use existing properties defined on [Blueprints](./blueprint), either directly using [Relations](./relation) and [Mirror Properties](./mirror-properties), in order to create new properties in accordance with set templates.

-Formula properties make it easier to define properties that are based on a standard data format that does not change between different entities of the same blueprint, for example URLs, Slack Channel names, Git repository names and more.
+Formula Properties make it easier to define properties that are based on standard data formats that don’t change between different Entities of the same Blueprint.
+For example URLs, slack channel names, Git repository names and more.

 ## Formula Properties JSON schema